Relationships and Intimacy

 WHAT IS NATURAL?

-When dealing with a chronic condition such as inflammatory bowel disease (IBD), which includes both Crohn’s disease and ulcerative colitis, it is quite common to experience ups and downs over the course of your life.
 Before we discuss specific issues related to Crohn’s and colitis, it’s important to keep in mind that many people who don’t have lifelong conditions see natural changes in their levels of desire and sexual activity over the course of their life.

 Sex has many health benefits.
 Research into the mind- body connection shows that what we feel emotionally can impact us physically and vice-versa.
 The positive emotions experienced in intimate sexual relationships could help us feel good physically as well.